ohara-ai/sdk/SDK_INTEGRATION_GUIDE.md

 ### LeaderBoard

-Display player rankings and scores from a ScoreBoard contract.
+Display player rankings and scores from a GameScore contract.

 ```tsx
 import { LeaderBoard } from '@ohara-ai/game-sdk'